 Stretch marks do not go away, but they may fade, but sometimes not for a year.

 Doctors recommend that women breastfeed Breastfeeding Breast milk is the ideal food for newborns.
-Although babies may be fed breast milk or formula, doctors recommend exclusive breastfeeding for at least the first 6 months and introducing appropriate... read more without supplementing with other foods for at least 6 months.
+Although babies may be fed breast milk or formula, the World Health Organization (WHO) and American Academy of Pediatrics (AAP) recommend exclusive... read more without supplementing with other foods for at least 6 months.
 Then women should continue to breastfeed for another 6 months while introducing other foods.
 After that, women are encouraged to continue breastfeeding until they or the baby is no longer interested.

 Mothers who are breastfeeding need to learn how to position the baby during feeding.
 If the baby is not positioned well, the mother’s nipples may become sore and cracked.
 Sometimes the baby draws in its lower lip and sucks it, irritating the nipple.
 In such cases, the mother can ease the baby’s lip out of its mouth with her thumb.
 To remove her nipple from the baby's mouth, the mother should first slide her finger into the baby's mouth to break the suction caused by sucking.
 This maneuver can prevent the breast from being damaged and becoming sore.